ciparkin1/week3-javascript/README.md

 # 03 JavaScript: Password Generator
-for this weeks task we were asked to create a password generator using HTML, CSS and Java Script.
+For this weeks task we were asked to create a password generator using HTML, CSS and Java Script.

 We were given start code and asked to modify and add to it to enable the code to work.

-My password includes numbers, lowercase characters, uppercase characters and special characters.
+My password can include; numbers, lowercase characters, uppercase characters and special characters.

 We were given the following user story and acceptance criteria;